frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 Our Lord gives us a promise of eternal life if we stay close to His Flesh and Blood: "For my flesh is real food, and my blood is real drink" (John 6:55).

-All the effects that human food has on the body, the spiritual food has on the soul.
+All the effects that human food have on the body, the spiritual food has on the soul.
 It nourishes, it strengthens, it maintains.

 It gives us the energy to fight temptation, perhaps to make radical resolutions in our life, to change our lifestyle.
 Or, through prayer, to change that of others.